nt-muhammedyakubu/NMY/README.md

 ## Step 2: Setting up the API

 You do not need an application_id for MeaningCloud API.
 Refer here to setup account```https://www.meaningcloud.com/developer/account/subscriptions```.
-Once you create an account with MeaningCloud, you will be given a license key to start using the API.
+Once you create an account with MeaningCloud, a license key will be given to start using the API.

 ### Step 3: Setup the meaningcloud API
 Set up your server/index.js file.